 With sheer determination and a very fruitful journey, Thabzy is having the ride of his life on the air waves before taking center stage on social media.
 Now with a branding company called THE DRAWING BOARD BRAND CONSULT, the man is out to get that paper.

-So what motivated you start your own company?
+So what motivated you to start your own company?

 “I spent some years working in the media and advertising space, interacting with different environments and brands.
 The industry in which I operate has been going through somewhat of an exciting evolutionary journey and while I enjoyed working at an advertising agency, leading the agency’s key accounts I felt that the direction I wanted my career to take couldn’t be fulfilled by traditional employment.
 As an entrepreneurial being, I knew that it was time to create a space for myself that I could totally control, a space that would see me doing work that excites me with brands and individuals that are totally in tune with my vision.